ionos-deploy-now/documentation/content/docs/staging-deployments.md

 # Staging Deployments

 Staging Deployments give you the ability to build & deploy any branch of your web project to IONOS.
 While working on new features this gives you the advantage to preview changes on the fly and share them with your colleagues or customers.
-From our own work we recommend to open a feature branch rather than working right away on your main branch.
-By default any branch is automatically build & deploy with Deploy Now and reveives a generic preview URL.
+Based on our own experiences, we recommend working with feature branches rather than allways editing the main branch right away.
+Deploy Now creates new Staging Deployments from freshly opened branches automatically.
+Staging Deployments receive generic preview URLs.

 ~~~mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#fff'}, 'darkMode': 'true'}}%%